 Portland, the city of many beers.
 Mostly IPA beers.
 Everywhere.
 Even if it’s not an IPA, it will taste like an IPA.
 It is a fad that will not let up because it has indeed been proven long ago that you’re cooler if you drink IPA’s.
 Or PBR.
 Sorry to let you down.
-It is not the beer hub you were wishing for, or maybe it is?
+It is not the beer hub you wished for, or maybe it is?

 35) Traffic Signs

-You may be used to logical driving conditions such as clearly visible stop signs and what not.
+You may be used to logical driving conditions such as visible stop signs and what not.
 But here they don’t even write the word STOP on the ground.
 You’re lucky if you can even see the stop sign.
 Some are just flat out hidden behind overgrown trees.
-You kind of have to learn your hood to know where the stop signs are.
+You have to learn your hood to know where the stop signs are.
 The freeway system is also a mess.
 You’ll find that out as soon as you get here.

 36) Parking Is Terrible

 If you live anywhere near downtown on the NW or SW side, be prepared for a parking nightmare.
-You do have to buy a yearly permit but these areas are laced with establishments so there is a constant flow of people and to find parking in front of your house can take over 15 minutes at a time.
+You do have to buy a yearly permit but these areas are laced with establishments, so there is a constant flow of people and to find parking in front of your house can take over 15 minutes at a time.
 One thing I noticed though, there are no “No Parking – Street Sweeping” signs.
 They do not do weekly street sweeping here like other cities.
 Which is nice but there are leaves for days because of it.
-So much leaves.
+So many leaves.

 37) Too many strip clubs

 Portland is the per capita strip club leader in the nation.
 Or at least someone told me that.
 Actually everyone says that but there is no data to back it up and it may be a myth.
-Either way, you probably do not like strip clubs and therefor should not move here.
+Either way, you probably do not like strip clubs and therefore should not move here.